drreynolds/smuhpc-workshop/source/session_4.rst

 .. index:: hg; status

-To see what has changed in comparison with the last saved state of the repository, you can use the ``status`` command:
+To see which files have changed in comparison with the last saved state of the repository, you can use the ``status`` command:

 .. code-block:: bash

    $ hg status
    ?
 Reynolds.txt

 .. index:: hg; add